kartikeyporwal/automate-oracle-arm-vm-creation/README.md

 # Steps/Resources to automate the creation of the ARM VM instance on the Oracle OCI

-This repo helps to automate the creation of the ARM instance on the Oracle Cloud
+This repo helps to automate the creation of the ARM instance on the Oracle Cloud and handles `Out of host capacity.` error.

 ## Resources